-The building uses the district energy steam system provided by Pittsburgh Allegheny County Thermal (PACT) to heat the building.
-Through district steam heating, the plant pumps steam to connected buildings which cycle the steam through their buildings to heat air which is released through the air handling units.
-As the heat is utilized, the steam condenses into liquid condensate and returns through the system back to PACT to be reheated and re-circulated.
+The building uses steam provided by Pittsburgh Allegheny County Thermal (PACT) district energy system to heat the building.
+The district steam heating system provides steam to connected buildings.
+The steam is cycled through the buildings to heat air which is released through the air handling units.
+As the heat is utilized, the steam condenses into liquid condensate and is returned to PACT to be reheated and recirculated.
 The DLCC is equipped with a pump system to return 170°F-180°F condensate water back to PACT, increasing the efficiency of the PACT facility by providing hot water for its processes.